 I got a direct flight from London with Ryanair which costs around 70 EUROS.
 From the airport, you can get the bus (which is the cheapest option) or the taxi which costs 25 EUROS to the city center.
-So here I was, in a new destination, once again for work, with the chance to see a new place, walk around the city.
+So here I was, in a new destination, once again for work, with the chance to see a new place and walk around the city.

 Things to do

 Alcazares Palace is a royal building near the Cathedral.
 It’s the older royal palace in Europe where the king and queen of Spain stay there when they visit the city.
 I was lucky to have some free time in the afternoon to visit the place.
-Before you enter, you have to go through various security checks, like at the airport so they make sure its fine let you in.
+Before you enter, you have to go through various security checks, like at the airport so they make sure it’s fine to let you in.

 The gardens are huge, you can almost get lost – I did.
-There are many fountains, ponds, flowers and nice plant structures.
+There are many fountains, ponds, flowers, and nice plant structures.
 If you’d like to go the, I would advise you to spend 2-3 hours since it’s big and there are many palaces together and there are some that you would like to examine in detail.

 Plaza de Espana is one of the top attractions which is an open space opposite the Maria Luisa park.
 The square is decorated with ceramic tiles, bridges, and fountains.
-Again, for the limited time I had during the afternoon I really enjoyed a walk around Plaza de Espana and the park near it.
+Again, for the limited time I had during the afternoon, I really enjoyed a walk around Plaza de Espana and the park near it.

 Tapas & Canas

 Cañas y Tapas was set up with the aim of delivering traditional Spanish food, and at the heart of Spanish cuisine are tapas.
 Tapas are little plates of Spanish deliciousness.
 Appetizers, snacks, finger food, canapés – there are plenty of other words we could use to give you a rough idea of what tapas are, but in reality, tapas can be absolutely anything – as long as they are edible and served with a drink.
 What’s better to have tapas and canas = caña (small beer).